 22Leon McQuay III

-2014: McQuay will compete for a starting safety role as a sophomore in 2014.
+2015: The battle-tested McQuay will compete for a starting safety job as a junior in 2015.

 2013: McQuay, who enrolled at USC in the spring of 2013 after graduating a semester early from high school, saw action at strong safety and on special teams as a first-year freshman in 2013.
 Overall in 2013 while appearing in all 14 games (he even started at Oregon State), he had 19 tackles, 1 interception for 2 yards (2.0 avg), 4 deflections and 1 forced fumble, plus he returned a kickoff for 3 yards (3.0 avg).

 He had 1 tackle and a forced fumble against Washington State, a tackle and Notre Dame and 3 tackles, an interception and a deflection while playing often as the nickel back against Utah.
 He had 6 tackles and 2 deflections while starting at Oregon State, then 5 tackles and a deflection at California.
 He had 1 tackle and returned a kickoff 3 yards at Colorado, then added a tackle each against UCLA and Fresno State.